marcusgia2505/classEx_doc/docs/Elements.rst

 	The default text is: You were randomly drawn, but your payoff is X. It is therefore not paid out.

 .. important:: The winning notification can only be displayed if you also define a `Winner's draw`_ on the lecturer side.
-Otherwise no winner can be determined.
+Otherwise, no winner can be determined.
 Winners are always drawn with a lecturer element.

 Contract
 ~~~~~~~~

-With this element you can enable participants to conclude contracts.
+With this element, you can enable participants to conclude contracts.
 By adjusting the settings, you can customize the contract to your needs.
 Contracts can be used to trade a commodity between subjects in real time.
 Subjects move around in the classroom and talk to each other.
 When they agreed on a price, they enter it into the input mask together with the signature of the counterpart (see seller screen).
 The counterpart has to accept the trade (or reject it, see buyer screen).

 **The screen for the seller**